 The front safety belt usage sensors detect whether or not the driver and front outboard passenger safety belts are fastened.
-This information allows your Personal Safety System to tailor the air bag deployment and safety belt pretensioner activation depending upon safety belt usage.
-Refer to Safety Belts section in this chapter.
+This information allows your Personal safety system to tailor the air bag deployment and safety belt pretensioner activation depending upon safety belt usage.
+Refer to Safety belt section in this chapter.